The Basics

 If you haven't done so already, you should create a new database and database user.
 This is used by phpMyAdmin to store the configuration of your databases and users.

-Once Forge has installed phpMyAdmin, you can then login to your installation using any of your database username and password combinations.
+Once Forge has installed phpMyAdmin, you can then log in to your installation using any of your database username and password combinations.

 Server Sizes